thatwonguy/api_automation/README.md

-# api_automation
+# automation demo using prefect and mongodb
 demo usage of fastapi and prefect for automation

+## purpose is to explore fastapi and build on top of this app
-- exploration and usage of fastapi
+- exploration and potential usage of fastapi
 - exploration and usage of prefect for automation and orchestration
+- exploration and usage of mongodb database and streamlit to display results globally